kindelia-archive/Kindelia/README.md

 sound.

-Since Litereum's core language is pure, it wouldn't be capable of performing effectiful or stateful operations.
+Since Litereum's core language is pure, it wouldn't be capable of performing effectful or stateful operations.
 That's why it also has a built-in Effect type, written as `&`, that gives bonds the power to interact with the blockchain state.
 The simplest example is a counter:

 ```c